olavicky/Sales-Dashboard-Replicated---Power-Bi-/README.md

 ## 📢 Feedback & Suggestions

 I welcome feedback, suggestions, or collaboration opportunities to improve this project or build related data visualization solutions.
-Feel free to connect with me on **[LinkedIn](#)** or drop a comment!

 ---

 ## 📎 License

-This project is open-source and available for personal use, learning, and portfolio development. ith your GitHub and LinkedIn links?
+This project is open-source and available for personal use, learning, and portfolio development.